PPPPLI/Projet_Carbon_Emission/README.md

 - **Graphical Comparisons**:
   - Display graphical visualizations of CO2 emissions to facilitate easy comparison, such as emission differences between countries.
+  - The graphical visualizations are implemented using the **ECharts** library.

 ---